What is amyotrophic lateral sclerosis?

 is also called Lou Gehrig's disease.

-People with ALS gradually
+People who have ALS gradually

 become more disabled.
 How quickly the disease gets worse is different for